-The estimated fair values of warrants were calculated using the Black-Scholes option pricing model with the following assumptions: i) share price \$0.50, ii) exercise price \$0.20 iii) the expected life of each warrant is 5 years; iv) the risk-free rate is 3.58%; v) the dividend yield is nil; and vi) expected volatility is 71%.
+The estimated fair values of warrants were calculated using the -Black Scholes option pricing model with the following assumptions: i) share price \$0.50, ii) exercise price \$0.20,iii) the expected life of each warrant is 5 years; iv) the -risk-free rate is 3.58v)%; the dividend yield is nil; and vi) expected volatility is 71%.
 These are highly subjective assumptions and any change in the assumptions can materially affect the fair value estimate.

-As part of the Offering, the Company has also issued the Convertible Debentures in the aggregate principal amount of \$5,167,480.
-Interest is payable guarterly in cash or, at the Company's option, in kind and capitalized to the carrying amount of the debenture.
+As part of the Offering, the Company also issued three-year, 8% unsecured convertible debentures (the "Convertible Debentures") in the aggregate principal amount of \$5,167,480.
+Interest is payable quarterly in cash or, at the Company's option, in kind and capitalized to the carrying amount of the debenture.
 The Convertible Debentures allow the holders to convert the original principal amount of the debenture into a fixed number of Common Shares at \$0.20 per share and to convert any capitalized interest into Common Shares at the market price of the shares on the last day of the respective interest period.
 The conversion of capitalized interest is into a variable number of Common Shares meaning the conversion feature is a derivative liability.
 On initial recognition, the derivative liability was recognized at its fair value of \$2,263,910 and the host financial liability was recognized as the residual of the proceeds received less the derivative liability at an amount of \$2,903,570.
-The derivative liability is remeasured at fair value at each reporting date, which resulted in a gain on remeasurement of \$96,547 in the year ended December 31, 2024 and a gain of \$1,351,959 in the year ended December 31, 2023.
+The derivative liability is remeasured at fair value at each reporting date, which resulted in a loss on remeasurement of \$496,483 in the three months ended March 31, 2025 and a loss of \$671,997 in the three months ended March 31, 2024.